DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 "But useful," Milo added.
 "If we can communicate without phones, that's huge.
 Especially if someone's monitoring us."

-Lina drummed her fingers on the table—that three-beat pattern Jason had learned meant she was deciding something.
+Lina drummed her fingers on the table - that three-beat pattern Jason had learned meant she was deciding something.
 "Okay.
 We try.
 But ground rules first."

 She counted on her fingers: "One: Jason gets veto power on everything.
 Two: If any of us says Red, everyone stops.
 Three: We don't do anything public until we understand what we're dealing with.
 Four: We assume we're being watched and plan accordingly."